Mountagha/coolc-from-scratch/README.md

 if you opt for the command line mode you will have to replace the default exception handler by the one provided in the lib [trap.handler.s](lib/trap.handler.s) directory which provides the cool runtime environment i.e the startup code, the code for methods of predefined classes (**Object**, **IO**, **String**), the garbage collector and few special procedures need by Cool programs to test objects for equality and handle runtime errors.

+If you go with the [QtSpim](https://spimsimulator.sourceforge.net/) you have also to replace the the default exception handler by the one provided by the project.
+You do it by going *Simulator* -> *Settings* -> *Mips* and then you upload the [trap.handler.s](lib/trap.handler.s) file.

 ## Compiling and running COOL code
 To compile the cool code we just have to provide the file(s) containing the source as arguments to the previous compiled binary.